-- Exhibits conduct found to be detrimental to fellow students, other individuals, the community, or the institution, as addressed in the Conduct section of this catalog; - Fails to maintain Satisfactory Academic Progress (SAP); - Fails to meet attendance standards; or - Fails to meet financial obligations to the institution.
+- Exhibits conduct found to be detrimental to fellow students, other individuals, the community, or the institution, as addressed in the Conduct section of this catalog; - Fails to maintain Satisfactory Academic Progress (SAP); - Fails to meet attendance requirements; or - Fails to meet financial obligations to the institution.

-Time on suspension will be counted as an absence from the institution and cannot exceed the allowable absences stated in the attendance policy.
+Time on suspension will be counted as an absence from the institution and cannot exceed the allowable absences stated in the attendance policy as stated in the programmatic student handbooks.